MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide ch10 - ch18.md

 ### 16.2.
 Deployment Manager

 Deployment Manager configuration files are written in YAML syntax.
-The configuration files starts with the word syntax, followed by resource entities, which are defined using 3 fields:
+The configuration files start with the word syntax, followed by resource entities, which are defined using 3 fields:

 - name
 - type